ZRX-Pathways/pZEIPs/pZEIPs/2_BATCH_MULTIPLEX_FEATURE_[M2].md

 ## Summary
 This is an update on the current progress on pZEIP-2, which is described [here](https://github.com/ZRX-Pathways/pZEIPs/pull/2/files).
-The goal is to provide sufficient information about the progress made so far, the results obtained, and the learnings, while at the same time gathering community feedback in order to move pZEIP-2 to a formal ZEIP and its subsequent addition as a new protocol extension.
+The goal is to provide sufficient information about the progress made so far, the results obtained, and the learnings, while at the same time gathering community feedback in order to move pZEIP-2 to a formal ZEIP and its subsequent addition as a new protocol feature.
 This document also serves to inform future contributors so they can grasp a clearer understanding of the idiosyncrasies of the 0x Exchange Proxy (EP), in particular with regards to native ETH transactions and arbitrary calldata inputs.

 ## Updates on specifications
 The starting point of pZEIP-2 is to provide the 0x Exchange Proxy with a method to execute multiple swap transactions in a single call without imposing new transaction types.
 This way, the individual single-swap calls can be combined into an array of calls with the same format.
 The encoded array is then attached as `calldata` to the `batchMultiplex` call.
-Another base rule of the implementation is to avoid incorporating swap logic in the new extension, therefore minimizing the risk of creating new attack vectors.
+Another base rule of the implementation is to avoid incorporating swap logic in the new feature, therefore minimizing the risk of creating new attack vectors.
 Slight modifications have been applied to the original specifications:
   - *enum* type `ErrorHandling` has been renamed `ErrorBehavior` for coherence with [pZEIP-1](https://github.com/ZRX-Pathways/pZEIPs/pull/1/files);
   - *enum* type `ErrorBehavior` has been implemented as a library in *src/features/libs/LibTypes.sol*.